michaellihs/golab/doc/golab_user_ssh-keys.md

 ### Synopsis

-Allows management of a user's ssh keys (create, list, delete)'
+Allows management of a user's ssh keys (create, list, delete).
+If no sub-command is given, it lists ssh keys of currently authenticated user / user specified by user id.

 ```
 golab user ssh-keys